ArshiaIlaty/ODE_Project/README.md

 ## Conclusion:
 solving the OREGO model with 7 solvers, 16 combinations of relative and absolute tolerances, and running each solver 5 times for each tolerance combination

+## Results:
+The stiff solvers perform better for smaller tolerances, or that the number of steps differs significantly between solvers

+# Question 2:
+## Plant model and using two solvers to observe the bursting phenomenon
+#### Solve the Plant model using ode45 (non-stiff solver) and ode15s (stiff solver) to capture the bursting phenomenon